mbunge/multi-site-docker/README.md

 #### From host

 If you use tools like SQuirreL, DataGrip, etc. you may want to connect to from host.
 The host is 127.0.0.1 by default.
-Username, password an port are the same as configured in `docker-compose.yml`.
+Username, password and port are the same as configured in `docker-compose.yml`.

 #### From container